vuejs/apollo/README.md

 },
 ```

-**This will called once when the component is created and it must return the option object.**
+**This will be called once when the component is created and it must return the option object.**

 *This also works for [subscriptions](#subscriptions).*

 ### Reactive query definition

-You can use a function for the `query` option, that will update the graphql query definition automatically:
+You can use a function for the `query` option.
+This will update the graphql query definition automatically:

 ```javascript
 // The featured tag can be either a random tag or the last added tag